Syngman Rhee: Korean War

-Both Rhee and Kim Il-sung wanted to unite the Korean peninsula under their respective governments, but the United States refused to give South Korea any heavy weapons, to ensure that its military could only be used for preserving internal order and self-defense.
-By contrast, Pyongyang was well equipped with Soviet aircraft, vehicle, and tanks.
+Both Rhee and Kim Il Sung wanted to unite the Korean peninsula under their respective governments, but the United States refused to give South Korea any heavy weapons, to ensure that its military could only be used for preserving internal order and self-defense.
+By contrast, Pyongyang was well equipped with Soviet aircraft, vehicles and tanks.
 According to John Merrill, "the war was preceded by a major insurgency in the South and serious clashes along the thirty-eighth parallel," and 100,000 people died in "political disturbances, guerrilla warfare, and border clashes".

 At the outbreak of war on 25 June 1950, North Korean troops launched a full-scale invasion of South Korea.
 All South Korean resistance at the 38th parallel was overwhelmed by the North Korean offensive within a few hours.
 By 26 June, it was apparent that the Korean People's Army (KPA) would occupy Seoul.
-Rhee stated, "Every Cabinet member, including myself, will protect the government, and parliament has decided to remain in Seoul.
-Citizens should not worry and remain in their workplaces."
-However, Rhee had already left the city with most of his government on 27 June.
-At midnight on 28 June, the South Korean military destroyed the Han Bridge, thereby preventing thousands of citizens from fleeing.
+Rhee stated, "Every Cabinet member, including myself, will protect the government."
+At midnight on 28 June, the South Korean military destroyed the Han Bridge, preventing thousands of citizens from fleeing.
 On 28 June, North Korean soldiers occupied Seoul.

 During the North Korean occupation of Seoul, Rhee established a temporary government in Busan and created a defensive perimeter along the Naktong Bulge.
 A series of battles ensued, which would later be known collectively as the Battle of Naktong Bulge.
-After the Battle of Inchon in September 1950, the North Korean military was routed, and the United Nations (UN)—of whom the largest contingents were the Americans and South Koreans—not only liberated all of South Korea, but overran much of North Korea.
-In the areas of North Korea taken by the UN forces, elections were supposed to be administered by the United Nations but instead were taken over and administered by the South Koreans.
-Rhee insisted on Bukjin Tongil – ending war by conquering North Korea, but after the Chinese entered the war in November 1950, the UN forces were thrown into retreat.
+After the Battle of Inchon in September 1950, the North Korean military was routed, and the United Nations Command (UNC) and South Korean forces not only liberated all of South Korea, but overran much of North Korea.
+In the areas of North Korea taken by the UNC forces, elections were supposed to be administered by the United Nations but instead were taken over and administered by the South Koreans.
+Rhee insisted on Bukjin Tongil – ending war by conquering North Korea, but after the Chinese entered the war in November 1950, the UNC forces were thrown into retreat.
 During this period of crisis, Rhee ordered the December massacres of 1950.
 Rhee was absolutely committed to reunifying Korea under his leadership and strongly supported MacArthur's call for going all-out against China, even at the risk of provoking a nuclear war with the Soviet Union.